Yacine Djibo • Founder & President • Senegal

 Prior to MNM, Kate worked as a Vice President at Bankers Trust Company managing a portfolio of housing and retail investments in New York City.
 Kate served for two years in the U.S. Peace Corps in the Democratic Republic of the Congo.

-Fara Ndiaye • Director of Strategy & Development • Senegal
+Fara Ndiaye • Deputy Executive Director • Senegal

 Maelle Ba • Project Consultant • Senegal